-We, or our collaborators, are either currently enrolling patients in clinical trials or anticipate initiating, continuing, or designing, or supporting clinical trials for molecules that include vobra duo, lorigerlimab, retifanlimab, teplizumab, IMGC936 and MGD024 as monotherapies or in combination with other product candidates.
-For example, we have decided to modify the trial design for our TAMARACK study and it is unclear what impact this will have on costs.
-In addition, Incyte is currently enrolling patients in clinical trials for retifanlimab, and other collaborators outside the United States are developing our product candidates.
+We, or our collaborators, are either currently enrolling patients in clinical trials or anticipate initiating, continuing, or designing, or supporting clinical trials for molecules that include vobra duo, lorigerlimab, retifanlimab, enoblituzumab, MGD024, and MGC026 or other molecules, as monotherapies or in combination with other product candidates.
+For example, in

+2024 academic collaborators have initiated or will initiate an investigator sponsored trial for enoblituzuumab.
 We anticipate in the future collaborators will initiate or continue clinical trials of one or more our product candidates.
 The continuation, modification, or commencement of existing or new clinical trials could be substantially delayed or prevented by several factors, including:

-- further discussions with the FDA or other regulatory agencies regarding the scope or design of our clinical trials; - the limited number of, and competition for, suitable sites to conduct our clinical trials, many of which may already be engaged in other clinical trial programs, including some that may be for the same indication as our product candidates; - any delay or failure in patient recruitment or enrollment in our or our collaborators' trials for any reason, including as a result of public health crises; - any delay or failure to obtain regulatory approval or agreement to commence a clinical trial in any of the countries where enrollment is planned; - inability to obtain sufficient funds required for a clinical trial; - clinical holds on, or other regulatory objections to, a new or ongoing clinical trial; - delay or failure to manufacture sufficient supplies of the product candidate for our clinical trials; - delay or failure to reach agreement on acceptable clinical trial terms or clinical trial protocols with prospective sites or CROs the terms of which can be subject to extensive negotiation and may vary significantly among different sites or CROs; - delay or failure to obtain IRB approval to conduct a clinical trial at a prospective site;

-- significant competition of product candidates that are expected to be more effective or have a more favorable safety profile; and - approval of potential therapies by competitors.
+- further discussions with the FDA or other regulatory agencies regarding the scope or design of our clinical trials; - the limited number of, and competition for, suitable sites to conduct our clinical trials, many of which may already be engaged in other clinical trial programs, including some that may be for the same indication as our product candidates; - any delay or failure in patient recruitment or enrollment in our or our collaborators' trials for any reason; - · any delay or failure to obtain regulatory approval or agreement to commence a clinical trial in any of the countries where enrollment is planned; - inability to obtain sufficient funds required for a clinical trial; - clinical holds on, or other regulatory objections to, a new or ongoing clinical trial; - delay or failure to manufacture sufficient supplies of the product candidate for our clinical trials; - delay or failure to reach agreement on acceptable clinical trial terms or clinical trial protocols with prospective sites or CROs the terms of which can be subject to extensive negotiation and may vary significantly among different sites or CROs; - delay or failure to obtain IRB approval to conduct a clinical trial at a prospective site; - significant competition of product candidates that are expected to be more effective or have a more favorable safety profile; - approval of potential therapies by competitors;